cColds/gif-generator/README.md

 # What I learned

--   Usage on how to fetch and use APIs (response.json, promises, and fetch).
+-   Usage on how to fetch and use APIs (response.json, async/await, and fetch).